Step 1 : Sign in to your tenant

 - Access the URL provided for the Nintex Workflow Cloud tenant.

 - Sign in using your organization credentials.
-When you are successfully logged in, the Dashboard appears.
+When you are successfully logged in, the Automate > Workflows page is displayed.

 - Fill and submit the trial form.
-To access the trail form, go to https://www.nintex.com/trial/#nwc
+To access the trial form, go to https://www.nintex.com/trial/#nwc

 - In the first email, use the link provided to create a password to access your Nintex Workflow Cloud tenant.